 - 7% sales tax on your price of your rental, and

 - Fuel costs.
-You will begin your rental period with a full tank of fuel, and you must return your boat with a full tank at the end of your rental period.
-You will also be responsible for any additional fuel costs you incur during your rental period.
+You will begin your rental period with a full tank of fuel, and we will fill the tank for you when you return (fuel costs will be deducted from your $300 security deposit).
+You will be responsible for any additional fuel costs you incur during your rental period.

 What is your cancellation/refund policy?

 If you cancel your reservation at least 48 hours in advance, you will receive a full refund.
 Otherwise, you will not receive a refund.

 There is one exception to our policy.
 If the National Weather Service issues a small craft advisory for our area, we will not allow any rental boats to launch.
 In this case, you will receive a full refund.